For Sale By Owner – FSBO

 There is more of a feeling of invading someone’s space that can be quite uncomfortable.
 If a buyer doesn’t feel comfortable, they are more likely to hurry through the showing, not ask as many questions, and, as a result, not put the particular home on their ‘short list’.

 5. Realtors handle every aspect of the sale.
 When a home is listed, the Realtor will take charge of the sale.
-They will take care of all the paperwork, get all the information to include in the Multiple Listing Service listing of the home, so as to accentuate the positive attributes, and then put the home in MLS.
+They will take care of all the paperwork, get all the information to include in the Multiple Listing Service listing of the home, so as to accentuate the positive attributes, and then put the home in the MLS.

-They will coordinate the lenders, title company, inspectors, appraisers, and any other aspect of the home sale.
+They will coordinate the other agents, lenders, title company, inspectors, appraisers, and any other aspect of the home sale.
 They will set up the lock box on the home, set up any showings, place prominent signs in yards, and on street corners, place advertising online, in magazines, in local grocery stores, and in other local businesses.

 They will negotiate offers, coordinate signings, and do whatever is necessary to ensure that the home moves toward closing, and ultimately closes.